danesm/RippleLedgerDemo/README.md

 # Solution Pre-requisites

-   1. The scripts use Rippl's public instace s1.ripple.com, however it is tested with local instance of rippled too.
+   1. The scripts use Ripple's public instace s1.ripple.com, however it is tested with local instance of rippled too.

-   2. You may also install Rippld server on any supported linux platform in order to execute rippled APIs locally.
+   2. You may also install Rippled server on any supported linux platform in order to execute rippled APIs locally.
       Installation instructions-  https://xrpl.org/install-rippled.html

    2. Install gnuplot (a portable command-line driven graphing utility) and curl